Atlantic Bubble: History

 The Atlantic Bubble was first conceived to encourage economic strength and fluidity amongst the Atlantic provinces due to the economic impact of the COVID-19 pandemic in Canada.
 Initially, the Atlantic Provinces had interprovincial travel restrictions, to prevent the spread of COVID-19.
 On June 24, 2020, it was announced that the four premiers of the Atlantic Canadian provinces had come to an agreement of creating a free-travel bubble, effective July 3, 2020 amongst the provinces.

 On November 23, Newfoundland and Labrador and Prince Edward Island announced plans to suspend involvement in the bubble effective November 24.
 Travellers from other Atlantic provinces would be required to self-isolate upon entry, thus restricting the bubble to just New Brunswick and Nova Scotia.
 On November 26, New Brunswick joined PEI and Newfoundland and Labrador in imposing a 14-day self-isolation requirement on out-of-province travellers, thus ending any free-travel amongst the member provinces.
 On December 3, Prince Edward Island extended its suspension of involvement in the bubble.

 In response, Nova Scotian Premier Stephen McNeil commented that despite the temporary withdrawal of other provinces from the agreement, he called the bubble concept a success for Atlantic Canadians' mental health during the COVID-19 pandemic.
-Nova Scotians do not have to self-isolate if they return from another Atlantic province, but will face regional self-isolation orders if entering one of the other three provinces.
+Nova Scotians would not have to self-isolate if they return from another Atlantic province, but would face regional self-isolation orders if entering one of the other three provinces.

-Premier Furey of Newfoundland and Labrador announced December 7 that the province will suspend involvement in the bubble until at least the beginning of 2021.
-PEI will be suspending its involvement in the bubble until at least January 11, 2021.
+Premier Furey of Newfoundland and Labrador announced December 7 2020 that the province would suspend involvement in the bubble until at least the beginning of 2021.
+PEI extended its suspension of its involvement in the bubble until January 11, 2021.

-On January 4, 2021, Dr. Jennifer Russell of New Brunswick suggested talks of restarting the bubble will likely resume shortly.
+On January 4, 2021, Dr. Jennifer Russell of New Brunswick suggested talks of restarting the bubble would likely resume that month.

 On January 9, 2021, due to a spike in cases in New Brunswick, Nova Scotia officially restricted travel from New Brunswickers travelling into the province, requiring a 14-day self isolation (with work and medical exemptions).

 On February 10, 2021, similar circumstances in Newfoundland and Labrador prompted Nova Scotia to restrict travel from that province as well, leaving the final remnant of the original Atlantic bubble in place only for travel from Prince Edward Island into Nova Scotia.